+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in slate to the front with a large flat platform to the rear, thought to be finished in felt.
-We could not see the flat or rear roof coverings and there was no roof space access available.
+Roof: The main roof is pitched clad with tiles incorporating a tiled ridge.
+Roof space: access to the common void within the building can be obtained from a ceiling hatch located above the top floor landing.
+The roof is of a timber design comprising timber of trusses overlaid with timber sarking boards.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+What units are PVC and metal design.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid pointed stone construction.
+The main walls are assumed to be off a stone construction having a rendered finish.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-UPVC double glazed windows.
-The entrance door is of a timber panel design.
-External Decorations Visually inspected.
-Painted and PVC finishes.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas Circulation areas visually inspected.
-The property is accessed through a communal hallway.
-Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
+Windows: UPVC design incorporating sealed double glazing.
+External door: the main entrance door is of a timber panel design.